ukyzky/rene-panel/README.md

 # rene-panel

-Make Noise Rene Classic Mechanical Keyswitch Panel (unofficial)
+Make Noise René (Classic) Mechanical Keyswitch DIY Panel

-# bom
+## Bom

 - Cherry MX keyswitch x18
-- keycap for cherry mx x18
+- keycap for Cherry MX x18
-- 2.54mm wirehousing socket 1 row 10 pin for smd/smt x2
+- 2.54mm wirehousing header socket 1 row 10 pin for smd/smt (first pin is left sided) x2

+(or you can use THT header socket and bend the pins)

-# Status
+## Status

+### v1.0

+renepanel01a.zip

-Production completed and works fine.
+Production completed and works good.

-# Known issues

 There is an error in the position of some holes.

 But the error in the position is a little, so assembly successful.

-I will fix the error.
+### v1.1

+renepanel01a_v1.1.zip

+Production not yet started.

+Improved version of v1.0 the error in the position.

+So it maybe works fine.

+## Notes

+The panel has the holes of LED for keyswitch.

+The holes aren't connected to anywhere.

+If you'd like to light up the keyswitches, please DIY external circuit, wiring etc.